 Recruiting agencies require many of the same features as enterprise businesses.
 However, since agencies fill positions for clients, they need additional financial functionality.
 Agencies store and search large amounts of data and need a recruiting system built to facilitate those needs.
 Agency recruiting systems should also include functions like advanced custom filtering and email integration.
 Furthermore, agencies require extra features to handle their client details, so they require customer relationship management (CRM) functionality.

 SMB recruiting software

 Though SMBs benefit from this technology in the same ways as their larger counterparts, they often need simpler and less expensive systems.
 Small-to-medium-sized businesses find it important to integrate with existing systems to make use of existing data.
 Growing companies will want a solution that scales along with their business.
 For very small businesses, many vendors offer free versions with limited functionality.

 The first step to finding the right provider is to identify your goals and the must-have features that will support them.
 Pinpointing the reasons you’re seeking recruitment software will help you define your business goals and better navigate the market.
 Have a list of your must-have and “nice-to-have” features.
 This way, if you come across two comparable vendors that meet the mandatory criteria, you have a secondary elimination method.
 If you come across a software package missing one of your must-haves, then it’s an automatic deal breaker.

-Secondly, be sure to examine vendor track records to find accreditations, case studies, and testimonials for customer service.
-These could be the determining factor between two similar vendors.
-Additionally, be sure to test drive each contender—via a demo or a free trial—before choosing a solution.
+Then test drive each contender—via a demo or a free trial—before choosing a solution.
 You want to experience the software in action to make sure it suits your needs and isn’t masking subpar functionality behind great interfaces.